vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 ﻿#  Ambiguous KDoc references

-**Preamble:** The aim of the document is to address the current issues with ambiguous KDoc references that Dokka experiences during the migration to K2 (Analysis API).
-However, a chosen solution can be applied for future use cases as well.
+**Preamble:** The document aims to address the current issues with ambiguous KDoc references that Dokka faced during the migration to K2 (Analysis API).
+However, a chosen solution can be applied to future use cases as well.

 # Introduction

-There are two types of KDoc references to declaration:
+There are two types of KDoc references to a declaration:
--   Fully qualified ones, for example `[com.example.classA]`
+-   Fully qualified ones, for example `[com.example.classA]`,containing a full package name
 -   Relative ones, for example `[memberProperty]`

 Also, KDoc allows to refer to:
 -   Parameters `[p]`.
 They can be not only in `@param [p]` or `@param p`.
 -   A receiver via `[this]`
+-   Packages

 Here is an example for understating:
 ```kotlin